OCA/pos/pos_pricelist/README.rst

 If you spotted it first, help us smashing it by providing a detailed and welcomed feedback `here <https://github.com/OCA/pos/issues/new?body=module:%20pos_pricelist%0Aversion:%208.0%0A%0A**Steps%20to%20reproduce**%0A-%20...%0A%0A**Current%20behavior**%0A%0A**Expected%20behavior**>`_.

+Fix tax included (method compute_price_all_incl):
+* Only percent and fixed taxes types have been ported to the js engine.
+  (All the variables have been maintained to make easier the debugging.)

 Credits
 =======